CDN Deep Dive: Content Delivery Networks Explained

 A CDN sits between your server and your users.
 It caches your content at edge locations worldwide so users fetch from a server down the street instead of halfway across the world.
 The result: faster page loads, less bandwidth cost, and protection against traffic spikes.

 But CDNs are more than just static file caches.
-Modern CDNs do request routing, DDoS protection, image optimization, edge computing, and more.
+Modern CDNs handle request routing, DDoS protection, image optimization, and edge computing.

 The Basic Idea